Respiratory disease

 The Rise of Drug-Resistant TB: Causes and Contributing Factors

-Introduction: Tuberculosis (TB) has been a health concern for centuries, but now there’s a new challenge: drug-resistant TB.
-Drug-resistant TB occurs when the bacteria that cause TB become resistant to the drugs used to treat it.
-Let’s explore why drug-resistant TB is on the rise and the factors contributing to its spread.
+Tuberculosis (TB) has long been a significant global health concern, but a new challenge is emerging: drug-resistant TB.
+This form of TB occurs when the bacteria responsible for the infection mutate, rendering them resistant to the antibiotics typically used to treat the disease.
+In this article, we’ll explore why drug-resistant TB is on the rise, the factors that contribute to its spread, and how we can work to control this growing health threat.

 To seek medical advice, always consult a Doctor.
 Here are our recommended experts.
 Click here